EXPLAINER: What do we know about booster shots for COVID-19?

 WHEN WOULD THEY BE GIVEN?

 It depends on when you got your initial shots.
-One possibility is that health officials will recommend people get a booster roughly eight months after getting their second shot of the Pfizer or Moderna vaccine.
+The plan announced Wednesday is for people to get a booster eight months after getting their second shot of the Pfizer or Moderna vaccine.

-Officials are continuing to collect information about the one-shot Johnson & Johnson vaccine, which was approved in the U.S. in late February, to determine when to recommend boosters.
+Officials are continuing to collect information about the one-shot Johnson & Johnson vaccine, which was authorized for use in the U.S. in late February, to determine when to recommend boosters.

-The first people vaccinated in the United States would likely be first in line for boosters too.
-That means health care workers, nursing home residents and other older Americans, who were the first to be vaccinated once the shots were authorized last December
+The first people vaccinated in the United States would be first in line for boosters too.
+That means health care workers, nursing home residents and other older Americans, who were the first to be vaccinated once the shots were authorized last December.

 BOOSTER?
 THIRD SHOT?
 WHAT’S THE DIFFERENCE?